-I have a confession to make…I don’t use shampoo.
+I have a confession to make…I don’t use regular shampoo.

 When I tried the baking soda/ACV method,